nbigaouette/gitlab-api-rs/README.md

 Rust wrapper to the GitLab API.

-# License
+## Licensing

-This code is distributed under the terms of the [MIT License](https://opensource.org/licenses/MIT) and is Copyright 2016 Nicolas Bigaouette.
+The code in these two libraries is dual-licensed under the MIT license and the Apache License (version 2.0).
+See [LICENSE-APACHE](./LICENSE-APACHE) and [LICENSE-MIT](./LICENSE-MIT) for details.